cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 Make sure you have all you need before proceeding:

 * You understand the concepts of [CosmJs](TODO).
-* The checkers blockchain codebase up to the CosmJs objects.
-You can get there by following the [previous steps](./cosmjs-objects.md) or checking out the [relevant version](https://github.com/cosmos/academy-checkers-ui/tree/stargate).
+* You have the checkers blockchain codebase up to the CosmJs objects.
+If not, follow the [previous steps](./cosmjs-objects.md) or check out the [relevant version](https://github.com/cosmos/academy-checkers-ui/tree/stargate).

 </HighlightBox>

 In the previous section, you created the objects that allow you to **query** your Checkers blockchain.
-Now, you create the elements that will allow you to **send transactions** to it.
+Now, you will create the elements that allow you to **send transactions** to it.

 ## Encodable messages

-As you recall, you defined in Protobuf three messages and their respective responses.
-You had Protobuf compile [them](https://github.com/cosmos/academy-checkers-ui/blob/generated/src/types/generated/checkers/tx.ts).
-Now you are going to create `EncodeObject` along the lines of [CosmJs](https://github.com/cosmos/cosmjs/blob/13ce43c/packages/stargate/src/modules/bank/messages.ts).
-First, you collect their names and Protobuf packages.
+Previously you defined in Protobuf three messages and their respective responses.
+You had Protobuf [compile them](https://github.com/cosmos/academy-checkers-ui/blob/generated/src/types/generated/checkers/tx.ts).
+Now you will create an `EncodeObject` along the lines of [CosmJs](https://github.com/cosmos/cosmjs/blob/13ce43c/packages/stargate/src/modules/bank/messages.ts).
+First, collect their names and Protobuf packages.
 Each Protobuf type identifier is assigned its encodable type:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/dab7dd4/src/types/checkers/messages.ts#L11-L25]
 export const typeUrlMsgCreateGame = "/alice.checkers.checkers.MsgCreateGame"